RoncoJhon/bettercontextoai/README.md

 ## Why Use This?

-- **Escape context limitations**: Leverage web AI models with 100K+ tokens context window (some of them 1M+) instead of being stuck with sometimes limited VS Code extensions
+-   🧠 **Escape context limitations**: Leverage web AI models with 100K+ tokens context window (some of them 1M+) instead of being stuck with sometimes limited VS Code extensions.
-- **Save money**: Web AI chats are often **free or cheaper** than premium VS Code AI extensions - use them more effectively
+-   💸 **Save money**: Web AI chats are often **free or cheaper** than premium VS Code AI extensions - use them more effectively.
-- **End copy-paste hell**: No more manually copying dozens of files one by one into chat windows.
+-   🚫 **End copy-paste hell**: No more manually copying dozens of files one by one into chat windows.
 If you are working over the same files and you already selected them once, you can just use the command to regenerate the single file with the updated context you want to share.
-- **Best of both worlds**: This is not a substitute for your current AI coding agents or copilot, keep your familiar VS Code workflow while accessing the most powerful AI models available trough their webs
+-   🤝 **Best of both worlds**: This is not a substitute for your current AI coding agents or copilot, keep your familiar VS Code workflow while accessing the most powerful AI models available trough their webs.

 If you find this extension useful, please rate it on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ronco-jhon.better-context-to-ai&ssr=false#review-details).
 Your feedback helps us improve!
 There's still work to be done, but I think it's useful, right?
 It might help a fellow developer.